jjmchew/jjmchew.github.io/vim.md

   - `de` : delete from cursot to end of word
   - `d3w` : delete next 3 words
   - `dd` : delete whole line
+    - `ddp` : 'move' a line down (delete line, then put after cursor)
+    - `ddkP` : 'move' a line up (delete line, move, then put before cursor)
   - `2dd` : 2 x delete line (i.e., delete 2 lines)
   - `o` : insert (next) line, move to start of that line, and enter insert mode
   - `caw` : 'change a word'

+  - `r` then character to replace with : 'replaces' the current character with a new one

   - `y` : yank (copy)
     - `yy` : copy current line (w/ newline character)